 Have you ever wanted to create something from reclaimed barn wood, but lack the barn?
 Today, I’m going to show you how you can take vinyl flooring that is engineered to look like old wood, and make it into a fantastic piece of art.

-This wall quilt was part of my rustic mantel I created for a Christmas Tour, and it really set the stage for my decor. (click the link to see more!)
+This wall quilt was part of my rustic mantel I created for my decor.
 For my project, I choose three different faux wood vinyl planks that have a wood grain, but are in varied colors.

 Here are the materials you will need: